manimal1/Grewt-base/README.md

 Currently, Redux is being used for state management.
 Soon, MobX will also be available.

-- [Redux](https://redux.js.org/) has been configured with a couple of useful middlewares: [redux-thunk](https://github.com/reduxjs/redux-thunk) for handling async logic, and the [Redux DevTools Extension](http://extension.remotedev.io/)
+- [Redux](https://redux.js.org/) has been configured with a couple of useful middlewares: [redux-thunk](https://github.com/reduxjs/redux-thunk) for handling async logic, and the [Redux DevTools Extension](http://extension.remotedev.io/).
+If you choose to use Redux, I would also recommend using the [reselect](https://github.com/reduxjs/reselect) library, especially for larger applications.
+- [MobX](https://mobx.js.org/README.html) is the other great option for state management.

 ## --- BACKEND ---